italia/daf-kylo/README.md

 ### Push Docker images to local artifactory repository
-Check if this docker setting are correct and to do in the installation Please ensure previously configuration of docker client as well as correct tagging the image has been performed.
+Please ensure previously configuration of docker client as well as correct tagging the image has been performed.
 'How to' can be found in:
 [TeamDigitale onboarding  'Setup Docker '](https://docs.google.com/document/d/1KqeaZ2yj7rofslqzklYTCLb3AxPnV1mzOgSXOuTHTyw/edit?ts=59faf23f&pli=1#heading=h.ubxuumcef218)
 [TeamDigitale onboarding  'Push Docker Image'](https://docs.google.com/document/d/1KqeaZ2yj7rofslqzklYTCLb3AxPnV1mzOgSXOuTHTyw/edit?ts=59faf23f&pli=1#heading=h.47zm3aqq5wip)